amt-kwaku-duah/Kalderon-Sheikhman/README.md

-- 👋 Hi, I’m @Kalderon-Sheikhman
+- 👋 Hi,I am Kwaku Duah
 -Certified in Python programming from freecodecamp.org.
--Interested in BackEnd and enrolled in SQL at freecodecamp.org -Currently taking BackEnd developer studies at Meta.
+I am learning to become a fullstack engineer and
+I am currently enrolled in frontend and backend courses on coursera from Meta.

 -Interested in Python,SQL for backend and DBA
 - 👀 I’m interested in ... automation with BASH and python
 - 🌱 I’m currently learning ...BASH, automation, linux administration and SQL
 - 💞️ I’m looking to collaborate on ... python-kivy for mobile app development
-- 📫 How to reach me ... duah229@outlook.com
+- 📫 How to reach me ... duah229@gmail.com

 <!---
 Kalderon-Sheikhman/Kalderon-Sheikhman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.